RajeshHsejar27/Document-Generator-Python-App-using-LLM-Models-and-Tkinter/README.md

    - Default format: `daily-log-YYYY-MM-DD`

 4. **Generate Report**:
-   - Click "🚀 Generate Report"
+   - Click "Generate Detailed Report"
-   - AI will summarize your notes
+   - AI will create detailed report and summarize your notes
    - Both .md and .pdf files will be created in `reports/`

 ### Example Workflow